Bo-Shurikenjutsu

 It is much less prevalent today than it was in the feudal era.It seems many arts have disregarded it as a necessary ability in their current era of training.
 I believe this is a mistake.
 Shuriken-jutsu teaches you many things.

 Recently, The Meifu Shinkage Ryu has been established and has increasingly gained popularity with martial artist around the world.
 I know that Danny Fletcher when he lived here in Japan, trained regulary and earned a dan rank in this system.
 I think it is thanks to Danny, that many Bujinkan people gained exposure to the style with special classes conducted for enthusiasts.
+I believe that Bujinkan sutdents now also cross-train in this school and many have earned dan ranks and become repreresentitives in their own countries.
 It may have also reintroduced a new enthusiasm for this very important art form with Budoka in general.

 After speaking with Danny, and viewing himself and his teachers from the Meifu Shinkage Ryu practise shuriken-nage, I was impressed greatly at the expertise with which they threw the shuriken.
 It is definately a specialist art and school.